368 pp., 6.125 x 9.25, 12 halftones, 1 graph

 About the Author

-Jelani M. Favors is assistant professor of history at Clayton State University.
+Jelani M. Favors is the Henry E. Frye Distinguished Professor of History at North Carolina A&T State University.

 For more information about Jelani M. Favors, visit the Author Page.